Paris Classical Concerts in Heavenly Settings:

 Apart from their exquisite architecture, many of these churches possess very good acoustics, which make them ideal venues for organ recitals or classical music performances, something that many tourists probably aren’t aware of.

 The following Paris churches are venues for regular classical music performances.
-You can book tickets online for these performances.
+You can book tickets online for 2013 and 2014 performances.

 Note: If there are no current concerts available at a particular church, you will be directed to the Paris concerts home page.